NisreenFarhoud/Bash-Cheatsheet/README.md

-rw- | Permissions for owner of file rw- | Permissions for members of the group owning the file r-- | Permissions for all other users user | name of user group | name of group
+rw- | Permissions for owner of file rw- | Permissions for members of the group owning the file r-- | Permissions for all other users user | name of user owning the file group | name of group owning the file
 ###chmod
 The `chmod` command, short for change mode, changes the permissions of a file. <br>
 There is a combination of letters that need to be known in order to change specific users' permission.